stevana/stateful-pbt-with-fakes/README.md

 Service* (2016).

 Sometimes various minor extenions to stateful and parallel testings are needed in order to test some particular piece of software, e.g. C FFI bindings in the case of AUTOSAR or eventual consistency in the case of Dropbox, but by and large the stateful and parallel testing features remain the same.

 ## A survey of property-based testing libraries

-As we’ve seen above, the current state-of-the-art when it comes to property-based testing is *stateful* testing via a state machine model and reusing the same sequential state machine model combined with linearisability to achieve *parallel* testing.
+As we've seen above, the current state-of-the-art when it comes to property-based testing is *stateful* testing via a state machine model and reusing the same sequential state machine model combined with linearisability to achieve *parallel* testing.

-Next let’s survey the most commonly used property-based testing libraries to see how well supported these two testing features are.
-Let me be clear up front that I’ve not used all of these libraries.
+Next let's survey the most commonly used property-based testing libraries to see how well supported these two testing features are.
+Let me be clear up front that I've not used all of these libraries.
 My understanding comes from reading the documentation, issue tracker and sometimes source code.